marcaoas/multiupload-uploadify/README.md

 ###Getting started

-For use the gem add this in your Gemfile
+To gem add this to your Gemfile

 ``` ruby
 gem "multiupload-uploadify", :github => https://github.com/marcaoas/multiupload-uploadify.git